 Many people wonder if you can get something for nothing.
 In this case, is this free homeschooling curriculum trash or treasure?

 After reading through many Easy Peasy homeschool reviews on this program, I’ve concluded that it is enough.
-Parents don’t have to supplement it with other material.
+Parents don’t have to supplement it with other materials.
 One of the mothers in the reviews forum said, ‘It has everything you could need.’

 Lee also answers the question on her blog, saying:

 There is no need to supplement this curriculum unless your state requires more, few do.
 Is it enough?
-Read this please.
+Read this, please.

 Other Frequent Questions About this Program